The Rising Cost of Consumer Goods: Indians are Paying More for Less

 The Phenomenon of Shrinkflation: Paying More for Less

-Now, the same money doesn’t go as far as it used to.
-This makes it harder for people to afford what they need.
-This has led to talks about corporate greed and the need for better rules and protection for buyers.
+The same money doesn’t go as far as it used to, making it harder for people to afford what they need.
+This has led to discussions about corporate greed and the need for better rules and protection for buyers.

 Shrinkflation is happening in many products, from everyday items to packaging changes.
-In the UK, prices for one liter of olive oil have jumped by 42% in a year, with a two-liter bottle of extra virgin olive oil set to cost over £16 soon.
-This is because of bad weather affecting olive crops, especially in Spain, which makes a lot of the world’s olives.
+In the UK, prices for one litre of olive oil have jumped by 42% a year, with a two-litre bottle of extra virgin olive oil set to cost over £16 soon.
+This is because of bad weather affecting olive crops, especially in Spain, which produces most of the world’s olives.

-Chocolate lovers are also seeing the effects of shrinkflation, with brands keeping prices the same but making their products smaller.
+Chocolate lovers also see the effects of shrinkflation, with brands keeping prices the same but making their products smaller.
 In the UK, chocolate sizes have shrunk by 3.5% over two years, making consumers pay more for less.
-Companies are trying to make up for higher costs by reducing what they give you.
+Companies are trying to compensate for higher costs by reducing what they give you.

-As shrinkflation keeps affecting household budgets, people are looking for cheaper options and even refillable packaging to fight back.
+As shrinkflation continues to affect household budgets, people are looking for cheaper options and even refillable packaging to fight back.
 Social media sites like TikTok show that people are talking more about the need for honesty and fairness in stores.

-The ongoing cost crisis means shrinkflation will keep being a big problem for shoppers and leaders.
-Fixing this will need many steps, like better rules, clearer labels, and focusing on making consumer goods more affordable.
+The ongoing cost crisis means shrinkflation will continue to be a big problem for shoppers and leaders.
+Fixing this will require many steps, like better rules, clearer labels, and focusing on making consumer goods more affordable.

 The Rising Cost of Consumer Goods: Why We’re Paying More for Less